challfry/TheKraken/Docs/Feature plans.md

 Offline mode, especially so that events can be viewed onshore Happening Now view
 Maybe filter by location onboard?
+Daily buttons, with a # of favorited events for each day, so users can see what days to do planning for.

 ## Inbound links
 Make the app the handler for links, maybe?
 Universal links require the super-fun app site association file.